barryc123/AcademicProjectsDCU/README.md

 # Academic_Projects_DCU
-This repository includes some of the projects I worked in during my undergraduate at Dublin City University.
+This repository includes some of the projects I worked on during my undergraduate degree at Dublin City University.

 House_Prices_Analysis - An assignment that analysed a dataset containing prices and other variables for 21,613 homes.
 This project included the use of descriptive statistics, visuals, linear regression and diagnostic tests.
 Tasks: